 - Oatmeal

 Do not underestimate the power of a cold ice pack on the side of your face after an extraction.
-Cold ice can really help with the pain or discomfort you feel at the spot you recently had a tooth pulled.
+Applying a cold compress is an effective way to manage swelling and discomfort at the site where you had your tooth pulled.

 If you have questions about tooth extraction in Camas, WA, or concerns about the recovery process, don't hesitate to contact your team at Camas Dentistry at (360) 828-5502.